Siddarthan999/Ex-08-Data-Visualization/README.md

 # RESULT:

-Thus ,to Perform Data Visualization on the given dataset and save the data to a file has been successfully performed.
+Thus, to Perform Data Visualization on the given dataset and save the data to a file has been successfully performed.